Paier05/SC2006_Project_Assignment/README.md

 # Hawker Stalk
 <p>Welcome to the official repository of <b>Hawker Stalk</b> !🍛🍜🥗 <br>
 Hawker Stalk is a one-stop platform that connects tourists, residents and hawkers to preserve Singapore’s unique Hawker culture.
-It allows users to explore different hawker centers in Singapore and the food choices available in a more convinient way. <br><br>
+It allows users to explore different hawker centers in Singapore and the food choices available in a more convinient way. <br>

 <img align=“center” width="100" height="100" src="https://github.com/Paier05/SC2006_Project_Assignment/blob/main/HawkerStalkLogo.png"></img>